TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 on using nuget.
 What follows is a summary that is sufficient for Python developers.

-The ``nuget.exe`` command line tool may be downloaded directly from ``https://aka.ms/nugetclidl``, for example, using curl or PowerShell.
+The ``nuget.exe`` command line tool may be downloaded directly kutoka ``https://aka.ms/nugetclidl``, for example, using curl or PowerShell.
 With the tool, the latest version of Python for 64-bit or 32-bit machines is installed using::